William Charles Osman Hill

-Dr William Charles Osman Hill FRSE FZS FLS FRAI (13 July 1901 – 25 January 1975) was a British anatomist, primatologist, and a leading authority on primate anatomy during the 20th century.
+William Charles Osman Hill FRSE FZS FLS FRAI (13 July 1901 – 25 January 1975) was a British anatomist, primatologist, and a leading authority on primate anatomy during the 20th century.
 He is best known for his nearly completed eight-volume series, Primates: Comparative Anatomy and Taxonomy, which covered all living and extinct primates known at the time in full detail and contained illustrations created by his wife, Yvonne.
 Schooled at King Edward VI Camp Hill School for Boys in Birmingham and University of Birmingham, he went on to publish 248 works and accumulated a vast collection of primate specimens that are now stored at the Royal College of Surgeons of England.

 Early life and education

-William Charles Osman Hill was born on 13 July 1901 the son of James Osman Hill and his wife Fanny Martin.
+William Charles Osman Hill was born on 13 July 1901 the son of James Osman Hill and his wife, Fanny Martin.

 He was educated first at King Edward VI Camp Hill School for Boys in Birmingham, and later obtained his degrees from the University of Birmingham.
 During medical school, also at the University of Birmingham, he won three junior student prizes and the Ingleby Scholarship in Midwifery.
 He obtained his primary medical degrees in 1924, and the same year took on the role of lecturer in zoology.
 Osman Hill earned his MD with honours in 1925.
-He also earned his Ch.
+He earned his Ch.
 B while in medical school.